genelet/godbi/README.md

 - the key has name *_gsql*, it means a raw SQL statement
 - if there are multiple keys in _extra_, they are AND conditions.

-#### 2.3.3) Use multiple JOINed tables
+#### 2.3.3) Use multiple JOIN tables

-The _R_ verb will use a JOINed SQL statement from related tables, if field _CurrentTables_ exists in the instance.
+The _R_ verb will use a JOIN SQL statement from related tables, if _CurrentTables_ exists in the instance.
 The table type is:
 ```
 type Table struct {
     Name string   `json:"name"`             // name of the table